How Does The Chargeback Process Work?

 - Delivery verification.

-- All the communications between the customer and cardholder about the order.
+- All communications with the customer regarding the order.

-There may be any other evidence depending on the substance of the claim.
+Additional evidence may be required depending on the nature of the claim.

 What Happens When You Accept A Chargeback?